 Statistical Analysis

-Data for each parameter i.e., No. of seeds germinated, Germination %, Seedling survival, Survival % were analyzed using simple descriptive statistics (mean values).
+Data for each parameter, i.e., No. of seeds germinated, Germination %, Seedling survival, Survival % were analyzed using simple descriptive statistics (mean values).
 Percentages were calculated individually for each genotype and mutagen treatment.
 Since the study aimed at LD₅₀ validation, the results were interpreted based on the closeness of observed germination and survival percentages to the expected ~50% lethality point, rather than through inferential statistical tests.

 3. Results And Discussion